krischer/libmseed3_obspy_plugin/README.md

 * `endtime`: Only read data samples before or at the end time.
 * `sidpattern`: Only keep records whose SID pattern match the given pattern.
 Please note that the pattern must also includes the namespaces, e.g. `XFDSN` and any potential agency.
 * `publication_versions`: A list of publication versions to retain.
 If not given, all publication versions will be read.
+* `parse_record_level_metadata`: If True, per-record meta-data will be parsed and stored in each Trace's stats attribute dictionary.
+This is potentially much slower.
 * `verbose`: Controls verbosity - passed to `libmseed`.

 **Example:**